 - The permit holder must obtain a weather forecast before lighting the fire.

 - The fire is not to be lit if strong winds or winds from an unapproved direction are forecast.

-- Before lighting, neighbours and the local NZ Fire Service must be notified.
+- Before lighting, neighbours and the local Fire and Emergency NZ office must be notified.
 Give phone number.

 - Public liability insurance of at least $250,000 is advised.

 Prohibitions: This permit is suspended if there is a prohibition or order under Section 20 or Section 21 of the Forest and Rural Fires Act 1977 against the lighting of fires in the open air at the location specified in this permit.
 Immediately before lighting a fire the permit holder must make reasonable efforts to confirm that no prohibition or order is currently in force.

 Other Important Information

 There is no cost to obtain a fire permit.

 A permit may take up to three working days to issue.
 Permits will only be issued during normal business hours, Monday to Friday 8am-5pm, public holidays excluded.
 No application will be treated as urgent.